Mobile Apps· 13 min read· Updated June 10, 2026

 Not Included (Additional Scopes)

-• • Ongoing maintenance and support: after discovery
+• • Ongoing maintenance and support: scoped separately

 • • Feature additions or major updates: scoped per feature

-• • Server hosting and infrastructure: after discovery
+• • Server hosting and infrastructure: scoped separately

-• • App Store marketing and ASO: after discovery
+• • App Store marketing and ASO: scoped separately

 App Store Optimization (ASO) for the MENA Market